Multi-Agent Inverted Transformer for Flight Trajectory Prediction: Experimental Setup

 We evaluated the performance of the proposed method using ADS-B flight trajectory dataset obtained from FlightRadar24\footnote{https://www.flightradar24.com/}.
 The dataset spatially covers the terminal airspace within a radius of 70 nautical miles (NM) of Incheon International Airport (ICN) in South Korea from January 2023 to May 2023 (five months).
 Each flight trajectory data includes a timestamp, aircraft type, a sequence of geographical positions (latitude, longitude, and altitude), and other operationally relevant information such as the departure and arrival airports.
 In this work, we focus exclusively on arrival flights as arrival operations at ICN are considerably more complex than departures, which makes multi-agent interactions more critical.
 Notably, arrival and departure traffic flows are spatially segregated via dedicated flight procedures and are typically managed by different ATCs, which minimizes their interaction.
 Therefore, restricting the dataset to arrivals does not compromise the validity of our analysis.

 To address the irregular sampling rate of ADS-B data, we resampled all trajectories at a uniform 6-second interval using the piecewise cubic Hermite interpolating polynomial (PCHIP)~\cite{fritsch1980monotone}.
+The resampling interval of 6 seconds was selected as a proxy for the average update rate of approximately 5 seconds in the original ADS-B data~\cite{flightradar24_historic_data}.
+Finer temporal resolutions result in excessively long sequences with limited performance gains, while coarser resolutions fail to capture the short-term spatio-temporal dynamics of aircraft movement.
 The trajectory dataset was then divided into training $\mathcal{D}_\text{train}$, validation $\mathcal{D}_\text{val}$, and test $\mathcal{D}_\text{test}$ sets using an 8:1:1 ratio (the first 80\% of samples was used for training, the next 10\% was used for validation, and the final 10\% was used for testing).

 For each data split, we constructed a past air traffic scene $\mathbf{X}$ and a future air traffic scene $\mathbf{Y}$ over 2-minute intervals (i.e., 20 time steps at 6-second intervals).
 This was done by sliding a window with one time step (6 seconds), as illustrated in Figure~\ref{wdw}.
+The prediction horizon of 2 minutes was motivated by operational considerations in air traffic control as it corresponds to the typical look-ahead time for short-term conflict alert (STCA) system for ATCs~\cite{eurocontrol_stca_guidelines}.
+Nevertheless, the proposed method is not restricted to this horizon, and other time horizons can be readily applied and should be explored in future research.
 To normalize the data, we applied min-max normalization to all variates using the minimum and maximum values derived from the training set.
 The normalization was independently applied for each variate to account for differences in their scales.
 As a result, we obtained a total of 509,389 traffic scenes for our experiments.